 A shoe in which the bottom is a single piece of leather, stitched around a last.
 The vamp is usually attached by whip stitching to the bottom of the shoe so it encloses the foot.
 Also known as Tru-Moc construction.

-is a high funnel style collar that is lower than the turtleneck and does not turn down.
+A high funnel style collar that is lower than the turtleneck and does not turn down.

 A bio-based fiber made from the cellulose of beech trees.
 It's dyeable, resistant to shrinking and fading.